Skip to main content

 Introduction to Early Childhood Education (ECE-250) — 40 hours

-This course provides an overview of early childhood care and education, exploring the historical development of child care with an emphasis on Canadian and Indigenous perspectives.
-Students will also examine provincial regulations and their impact on curriculum approaches in various early learning programs.
+This course presents an overview of early childhood care and education.
+Students will gain an appreciation of the historical development of child care, including Canadian and Indigenous perspectives, as well as provincial regulations and their impact on a variety of program approaches to curriculum.

 Child Development 2: Preschool Years (ECE-300) — 80 hours